Finmeccanica says will not incorporate loss-making unit

-MILAN Italian aerospace and defense group Finmeccanica SIFI.MI said on Wednesday it will not incorporate its train-making AnsaldoBreda unit, denying media reports following the appointment of a new chief executive.
+MILAN, June 18 Italian aerospace and defence group Finmeccanica said on Wednesday it will not incorporate its train-making AnsaldoBreda unit, denying media reports following the appointment of a new chief executive.

 Political interference and a series of corruption scandals have delayed the process, triggering a downgrade to junk of the company 3.3 billion euro ($4.5 billion) debt pile.